Introduction

 Excavate the Ground to Create a Level Base

 Begin by clearing the setup area of any existing grass, rocks, or debris.
-Use a shovel or excavator to dig to a depth of 4 inches, which is optimal for synthetic grass installation.
+Use a shovel or excavator to dig to a depth of 3 to 4 inches, which is optimal for synthetic grass installation.
 This depth helps maintain the grass’s integrity and appearance over time.
 To ensure a level surface, employ a long level or straight edge to check for any high or low spots.
 If you encounter hard soil or rocks, remove them to maintain a uniform depth across the area.

 Compact the Soil and Sub-Base for Stability

-Civil engineers stress the importance of thorough compaction in landscaping projects, as it establishes a solid base for artificial grass that can withstand foot traffic and environmental conditions.
+Civil engineers stress the importance of compaction in construction, as it establishes a foundation that can withstand foot traffic and environmental conditions.
 Regularly checking the surface with a level is necessary to maintain uniformity across the area, as attention to detail is vital for a successful installation.
-Furthermore, the final compaction and grading step is crucial for achieving a dense, smooth finish that enhances the overall stability of the setup.
+Furthermore, the compaction process is crucial for achieving a dense, smooth finish that enhances the overall stability of the setup.

 Install the Appropriate Sub-Base Materials